Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 1. Yo-yo financing and spot delivery scams

-Spot financing is a tactic used by many dealers to get you into a new car and off the lot the same day you walk in — whether your loan is approved or not.
+Yo-yo financing (or spot delivery scam) is a tactic used by many dealers to get you into a new car and off the lot the same day you walk in — whether your loan is approved or not.
 If the dealer can’t sell your loan off for a profit, you’ll be informed that the financing has fallen through.
 You’ll either need to renegotiate your terms or return the car.

 If you’ve settled on a monthly payment plan of $250, the dealer may call you up after a week and tell you that you’ll need to pay $350 in order to get financed, otherwise your new car will be repossessed.
 The dealer might claim that it’s already sold your trade in or it will call the police if the car isn’t returned immediately.